Master of Social Work: Full Program

 2 credits

-Explanation of how diversity shapes the human experience in the context of organizations, groups and communities.
-Analysis of the extent to which sociocultural structures create privilege and power.
-Application of theoretical models incorporating social justice practices in macro practice.
-Application of practices reducing oppressive structural barriers.
-Application of multidisciplinary theoretical frameworks.
-Investigation of the issues, problems, needs, resources in macro practice.
-Interpretation of organizational and community data to inform effective evidence informed intervention strategies.
+Explains how diversity shapes human experience in organizations, groups, and communities.
+Analyzes how sociocultural structures create privilege and power.
+Applies theoretical models and social justice practices to reduce structural oppression.
+Investigates issues, needs, and resources in macro practice and interprets organizational and community data to guide evidence-informed interventions.

 2 credits